CharlesGueunet/vimmic/README.md

      and other traversal.
 Use (leader leader w/e/...).
  * [vim-surround](https://github.com/tpope/vim-surround) is made to help in "surrounding object" manipulation.
      For example you can change 'test' in "test" by pressing cs'" with your curson inside the '.
 Also works for xml.
  * you can also add surounding object.
-In visual selection (maj+S {) put the current selection between braces.
+In visual selection (Maj+S {) put the current selection between braces.
  * [vim-over](https://github.com/osyo-manga/vim-over) bring interactive substitution :
    + (Leader s) interactive substitute
    + (Leader r) replace current word
    + in visual mode (Ctrl+R) interactive substitute in current selection only

 ## Indentation
-  * C and C++ can be indented with (Ctrl d) for current block / selection, if you have python support.
+  * C and C++ can be indented with (Ctrl+f) for current block / selection, if you have python support.
      This indentation use [clang-formatter](http://clang.llvm.org/docs/ClangFormat.html#vim-integration).
      To personalise the output, put a ".clang-format" file in the project root (one is given in example in the git)
   * To align ([tabular](https://github.com/godlygeek/tabular)) text on a given char : :Tab/\<char\> <br>